-Twofer Day: Include Nye to your trip by adding only about 0.5 miles to your adventure.
+For a Twofer Day, include Nye in this trip by adding only about 0.5 miles to your adventure.
 The additional peak will add less than 1 hour to your overall day.

-Trailhead: Leave Lake Placid on Route 73, follow Route 73 toward Keene.
-Take the first right after the Olympic ski jumps onto Adirondack Loj Road.
+Leave Lake Placid on Route 73, follow Route 73 toward Keene.
+Take the first right after the Olympic Ski Jumps, onto Adirondack Loj Road.
 Follow this to the end at Heart Lake.
 There is a fee ($10 as of 2013) for parking.